rosflight/rosflight_docs/docs/user-guide/ros2-setup.md

 ```

 Next, download the source code into your workspace (include the `--recursive` argument to download the necessary submodules):

 ```bash
 git clone --recursive https://github.com/rosflight/rosflight_ros_pkgs.git
 ```

 Install dependencies:
 ```bash
 sudo rosdep init
 rosdep update
 rosdep install -i --from-path ./ -y --ignore-src
 ```

+!!! note
+    Gazebo does not have an arm64 build target.
+If using a companion computer with arm64 architecture, run this command instead of the `rosdep install` command above:

+    ```
+    rosdep install -i --from-path ./ -y --ignore-src --skip-keys="gazebo_dev gazebo_plugins gazebo_ros gazebo" -r
+    ```

+    Also note that Gazebo is currently used only in the `rosflight_sim` package, in the `rosflight_ros_pkgs` directory.
+A CMakeLists command in this package will skip compilation of `rosflight_sim` if arm64 architecture is detected.
+If using a companion computer that uses arm64 architecture and you want rosflight_sim, you will need to remove the CMakeLists command and Gazebo.

 Build the packages:
 ```bash
 cd ~/rosflight_ws
 colcon build
 ```

 Source the setup file and set it to be sourced automatically:
 ```bash
 source ~/rosflight_ws/install/setup.bash